intechstudio/grid-documentation/tooltips/Actionblock_tooltips.md

 Set the base color of an LED on the module. | The base color is displayed when the given LED's intensity is set to the maximum value of 255.

 - LED Number :: Physical indentifier of the LED.
 Valid values are 0...15 (0...11 on the PBF4)
 - Layer :: Identifier of the layer to be modified.
 Valid values are 1 or 2, number or local variable.
-(By default Layer1 is used for Button and Potmeter events while Layer2 is used by the Encoder event)
+(By default Layer1 is used for Button and Potentiometer events while Layer2 is used by the Encoder event)
 - Red :: Red component of the LED's base color.
 Valid values are 0...255, number or local variable.
 - Green :: Green component of the LED's base color.
 Valid values are 0...255, number or local variable.
 - Blue :: Blue component of the LED's base color.
 Valid values are 0...255, number or local variable.